NOAA-OWP/inundation-mapping/README.md

 git clone https://github.com/NOAA-OWP/inundation-mapping.git
 ```

-It will auto create a subfolder named `inundation-mapping` with the code inside that.
-Your docker mounts will need to be to this `inundation-mapping` folder.
+It will auto create a subfolder named `inundation-mapping` where the code will be.
+Your Docker mounts should include this `inundation-mapping` folder.

 ## Running the Code

 ### Configuration

 There are two ways, which can be used together, to configure the system and/or data processing.
 Some configuration is based on input arguments when running `fim_pipeline.sh` described below in the "Produce HAND Hydrofabric" section.
 Another configuration option is based on using a file named `params_template.env`, found in the `config` directory.
-Copy the `params_template.env` file before editing and remove the word "template" from the filename.
-The `params.env` file includes, among other options, a calibrated parameter set of manning’s n values.
+To use this latter technique, copy the `params_template.env` file before editing and remove the word "template" from the filename.
+The `params.env` file includes, among other options, a calibrated parameter set of Manning’s n values.
 The new `params.env` becomes one of the arguments submitted when running `fim_pipeline.sh`.

 Make sure to set the config folder group to 'fim' recursively using the chown command.